 If the 21st year of the 21st century brought us anything other than a coronavirus, then it is a supply chain problem or inflation.
 It was the mainstreaming of the phrase Web3.
-Web 3.0, a highly undefined idea, does have welcomed as the future of the internet by crypto and blockchain enthusiasts.
+Web 3.0, a highly undefined idea, has been welcomed as the future of the internet by crypto and blockchain enthusiasts.

 The goal is to build a decentralised network in which consumers may move data from service to service without being hindered by corporate closed systems.
 It’s a mash-up of tech buzzwords ranging from NFTs to the metaverse that has piqued the interest of major venture capital companies.